TechnionTDK/jbs-text2json/README.md

 1. Git clone jbs-raw repository to a directory.

         git clone git@github.com:TechnionTDK/jbs-raw.git

-1. Go into jbs-text2json/ and build the project.

-        ./text2json.sh -b
-   This command will call `mvn install`.

 # Using the tool - creating a new parser